k9ert/nosvid/README.md

 Options:
 - `--output-dir`: Base directory for downloads (default: ./repository)
+- `--oldest`: Upload the oldest video that hasn't been posted to Nostr yet
 - `--private-key`: Private key string (hex or nsec format, if not provided, will use from config)
 - `--debug`: Enable debug output for detailed information about the publishing process